 Q: Is sharing and downloading music files and videos illegal?

 A: File-sharing is illegal when it involves copying or distributing copyrighted materials, usually music and movies, but also TV programs, text, games, software, and images, without permission from the copyright owner.

 Q: What kinds of activities violate the federal law?

 A: Here are some examples of copyright infringement that may be found on a network:

 A: The representatives of copyright owners, such as the Recording Industry of America (RIAA) and the Motion Picture Association of America (MPAA), regularly scan the Internet for file-sharing programs (for example, BitTorrent, Gnutella, and Ares) that exchange music, films, or software belonging to the copyright owners they represent.
 If copyright infringement is detected, they send a violation notice to the owner of the network where the unlawful file-sharing has occurred.
 The violation notice contains information that can be used to identify the network location of the offending computer.

 Q: What happens if the violation notice leads to your computer?

-A: When GLBBS receives a violation notice, the Executive Director notifies the network user that they must remove or disable access to the infringing material on their computer; otherwise, their network connection will be turned off.
+A: When GLBBS receives a violation notice, the President notifies the network user that they must remove or disable access to the infringing material on their computer; otherwise, their network connection will be turned off.
 Upon a second notification to a student, network access for their personal computer will be suspended, and the matter will be referred to the Executive Board for appropriate disciplinary action.
 Upon a second notification to faculty or staff, the Executive Board or the College’s General Counsel (respectively) will determine the action to be taken.
 GLBBS will terminate network access for anyone who repeatedly infringes on the rights of copyright holders.